larsbuntemeyer/parallelIO/README.md

 # parallelIO
-a fortran environment to write netcdf files in parallel and serial mode
+A fortran environment to write netcdf files in parallel and serial mode using NetCDF4 and MPI.

+## test framework

+This code is a test framework for different MPI communication strategies for a typical 2d regular, cartesian subdomain decomposition.
+The framework offerst two strategies:

+* serial IO with different MPI collection implementations
+* parallel IO with NetCDF4

+I have used this framework to test and understand different strategies to implement these into the REMO IO modules.

 ## build instructions

+## contact

+lars.buntemeyer@hzg.de